-Emergency Family Services, referrals, and guidance are provided by the Central Regional Catholic Charity Offices.
+Emergency Family Services, referrals, and guidance are provided by the Central Florida Regional Catholic Charity Offices, with a main center in Orlando.
 Some short term financial assistance may be provided while an individual receives case management, which can help with long term financial stability.

-Some of the Emergency Services provided, which will be by appointment, include access to the Semoran Food Pantry, case management, financial assistance for bills, and referrals to area providers and non-profits.
+Some of the Emergency Services provided in Orange, Seminole, and Osceola County, which will be by appointment, include access to the Semoran Food Pantry, case management, financial assistance for bills, and referrals to area providers as well as non-profits.
+There are other resources offered by the Catholic Charity churches in Orange County as well, as listed below.
 The demand for their services has increased due to the recent weak economic environment.

 The Catholic Charities of Central Florida Emergency Family Assistance Program serves clients and working poor who are struggling due to a financial difficulty or crisis that is not of their doing and out of their control.
 Examples of this may include a medical emergency or unexpected bill, job loss, major car repairs, death in the family, or a reduction in hours at work.
 People across Orange, Seminole, and Osceola Counties may qualify, and can make an appointment.